dylankb/front-end-practice/js/notes/js-notes.md

 ###### ES6 solution

 The other solution is based on the ES6 `let` keyword.
-If you use `let` instead of `var` in your `for `loop what effectively happens is that in every iteration the variable `i` is redefined for you.
+If you use `let` instead of `var` in your `for` loop, what effectively happens is that in every iteration the variable `i` is redefined for you.

 ```
 for (let i = 1; i <= 10; i += 1) {